opalmedapps/opal-app/README.md

 Similar to `gulp serve`, this opens automatically the app at address `http://localhost:9000`.

-**NOTE: In the past there have been multiple students who have had trouble install dependencies due to strange permission issues that would block the ability to write to certain directories... so don't worry if this happens to you!
-If this occurs, the problem is easily fixable by some simple Google searching.
-There seemed to have been various solutions for different people so I can't really provide a troubleshooting manual for every case.**

 ### Running Development Environment

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you how to get a development environment running.

 #### Front-End